vxnuaj/NEOCORTEX/Neurons/Deep-Learning/One hot encoding.md

 We use one hot encoding to avoid [[label leakage]].
 Otherwise, our model would learn to assign weights of higher value to predict labels of higher value which would ultimately throw off how our model trains [^1]

+It also provides a more explicit representation of a target class given that it involves vectors of 0s and 1s of a size equivalent to the total class labels.
+This allows for a model to more accurately map relationships of the entire dataset.[^2]

+A detriment of one hot encoding is the fact that it can prove to be memory intensive, especially when dealing with a large number of classes.

 [[Implementing One Hot Encoding in Python]]

 [^1]: See [[label leakage]]
+[^2]: Why?